Villarrica Volcano: Climbing, Skiing & More

 The most important thing to have if you are going to climb the Villarrica Volcano is patience.
 You will not be allowed to climb if the weather is bad so this might mean you have to spend a few days waiting around in Pucón.
 If time is of the essence then this might cause an issue so bear it in mind.

 Whether you climb up the Villarrica Volcano or ski down it, your experience is sure to be one of the most thrilling (if not mildly terrifying) of your life.
 While the hike up is a challenge, don’t give up; you will reap the benefits when it is over.
-If you want to try climbing some more volcanoes on your Chile vacation, try our list of top ten volcanoes to climb in Chile.
+If you want to try climbing some more volcanoes on your Chile tour, try our list of top ten volcanoes to climb in Chile.